The Radical Subversion Of Canadian Education

 How, in a practical way, do you create an institutional culture?
-This was the question answered in 1988 by members of the Ontario Institute for Scholarship Education (OISE) - a “global leader in graduate programs in teaching and learning, continuing teacher education, and education research” - who had identified what they called a turning point - “for the first time, a large and enthusiastic group of students and faculty established the Critical Pedagogy and Cultural Studies Forum (CPSC).”
+This was the question answered in 1988 by members of the Ontario Institute for Scholarship Education (OISE) - a “global leader in graduate programs in teaching and learning, continuing teacher education, and education research1” - who had identified what they called a turning point - “for the first time, a large and enthusiastic group of students and faculty established the Critical Pedagogy and Cultural Studies Forum (CPSC)2.”
 As the reader will see, the CPCS, and their bulletin publications from the early 1990s, offers a unique historical lens into the development of Critical Social Justice Theory, aka wokeism, in Canada.

 Postmodern deconstruction, aka pomo-speak, may be common now, but it wasn’t back then.
 You would most likely need to be a member of something like the CPCS Forum, where you would of course be an avid reader of their bulletin publication, and would encounter articles featuring bizarre pomo-speak of fictional settings like the CPCS Bulletin example I chose regarding Gilligan’s Island.
-It contained insights like - “Under the male gaze of Gilligan, Ginger becomes the feminine-as-other, the interiorization of a “self” that is wholly constituted by the linguistic conventions of phallocratic desire.”
+It contained insights like - “Under the male gaze of Gilligan, Ginger becomes the feminine-as-other, the interiorization of a “self” that is wholly constituted by the linguistic conventions of phallocratic desire3.”
 We will return to the CPCS in future posts.

 The Turn is a reader-supported publication.
 To receive new posts and support my work, consider becoming a free or paid subscriber.